 For more information, visit the SAP Integrated Report, Energy and Emissions section.

 Our compliance management system details our policies and procedures for ensuring ethical business conduct.
 Our policies govern the conduct of our management, employees, suppliers and partners, as well as critical areas of our business such as sales, vendor selection, and payroll.
 In addition, we train employees on the SAP Code of Business Conduct for Employees, which includes guidelines on bribery, antitrust, and a host of other topics.
 In the case of any breaches of compliance, we take appropriate remedial action.

 You can find more information in the SAP Integrated Report, Business Conduct section.

 Our goal is to ensure that sustainability is embedded across our business, exemplified by our integrated report and integrated approach to measuring business performance.
 We have been successful in embedding sustainability professionals across our lines of business, e.g. in development, finance, communications, human resources, IT operations, or facility management.

 Luka Mucic, CFO of SAP, is the Sustainability sponsor on the SAP Executive Board.
 This ensures that there is a dedicated Board member overseeing this significant priority, which is a key to our path towards simplification.

 Daniel Schmid, Chief Sustainability Officer, and his team focus on driving sustainability into SAP’s operations.
 The sustainability team reports into the office of the CFO.

-Dieter Haesslein drives the productization of SAP’s sustainability products as Chief Product Owner of the Sustainability and EHS product unit, part of our development organization.
+Dieter Haesslein drives the innovation of SAP’s sustainability products as Chief Product Owner of the Sustainability and EHS product unit, part of our development organization.